mentosmenno2/image-crop-positioner/README.md

 ### Releasing
 1. Merge all PR's in the `main` branch.
-2. Change the version number in `place-that-face.php`.
+2. Change the version number in `image-crop-positioner.php`.
 3. Wait for all GitHub Actions to finish.
 4. Update the created draft release, set a tag and version name, in SEMVER structure like vX.X.X.
 5. Publish the release.